DallanQ/lost_ruins_of_arnak/QA.md

 [getting-benefits-from-exile](https://boardgamegeek.com/thread/2843748/getting-benefits-from-exile)

 > The rulebook states "exile this card to: When you play the card for its effect, it goes to exile instead of your play area."
-Does this mean that if you exile a card with exile benefits by other means different than playing it -i.e. a reward for climbing up on the research track- you will get no benefit because you have strictly to play the card for its effect?
+Does this mean that if you exile a card with exile benefits by other means different than playing it, i.e. a reward for climbing up on the research track- you will get no benefit because you have strictly to play the card for its effect?

 Yes.
 If you exile the Airdrop from your play area by means of the research reward, you just exile the Airdrop card and do not gain benefits from the card effect.
 Exiling a card is the reward, and performing the exile in this way, it does never trigger the (exile) reward from the exiled card.